humanbydefinition/code.textmode.art/api/classes/Textmodifier.md

 get font(): TextmodeFont;
 ```

-Get the current font object used for rendering.
+Get the current font object used for rendering the base layer.

 ##### Returns